opengovfoundation/madison/INSTALL.OSX.md

   of ruby which does not interfere with OSX.
 If you use rvm, drop the `sudo` from the aforementioned commands.

 1. Set up the site as an Apache vhost.
+An example can be seen in `docs/apache.conf.example`.

 1. Create a clean database in MySQL.